GuMarques/keygle-react/README.md

 - Nuuvem(https://www.nuuvem.com)
 - Eneba(https://www.eneba.com)

-You can create your own account to store your searches and favorite it!
+You can create your own account to store your searches and favorite it

 To open it, go to directory folder and run: